Nikita-Tig/Nikita-Tig/README.md

 ## Hi there, I'm Nikita 👋
-- 🔭 I’m currently working on a landing website on Angular
+- 🔭 I’m currently working on a landing website on Vue
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Vue

 ## Languages and tools:
 <div style="display: flex">